Kalai122000/30-Days-Of-Python/10_Day_Loops/10_loops.md

     ```sh
     The sum of all evens is 2550.
 And the sum of all odds is 2500.
     ```

-### Exercises: Level 3

-1. Go to the data folder and use the [countries.py](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/countries.py) file.
-Loop through the countries and extract all the countries containing the word _land_.
-1. This is a fruit list, ['banana', 'orange', 'mango', 'lemon'] reverse the order using loop.
-2. Go to the data folder and use the [countries_data.py](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/countries-data.py) file.
-   1. What are the total number of languages in the data
-   2. Find the ten most spoken languages from the data
-   3. Find the 10 most populated countries in the world

 🎉 CONGRATULATIONS ! 🎉